-Now, before we get into the nitty-gritty of how you can watch 'El asombro' right now, here are some important points about the documentary flick.
+Now, before we get into the essentials of how you can watch 'El asombro' right now, here are some important things to know about the documentary flick.
 El asombro starring Santiago Loza, Lisandro Rodríguez, María Inés Sancerni has a Not Rated rating, a runtime of about 49 min.

-About to dive into 'El asombro' from the comfort of your living room?
-Tracking down a streaming service to buy, rent, download, or view the Iván Fund-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+Thinking about watching 'El asombro' right from your couch?
+Tracking down a streaming service to buy, rent, download, or watch the Iván Fund-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

 Streaming platforms for El asombro haven’t been announced yet.
 Check back soon for updates on where you can watch it online.